camunda/camunda-docs-manual/content/introduction/telemetry.md

 ### Logger

-A telemetry logger exists that logs details for the information that is sent or problems when the data is sent when the telemetry is enabled.
-For further informaion check the [Logging]({{< ref "/user-guide/logging.md" >}}) page in the User Guide.
+A telemetry logger exists to log details about the sent information and error details in case the data couldn't be collected or sent.
+For further information check the [Logging]({{< ref "/user-guide/logging.md" >}}) page in the User Guide.

 ### Limitations in Collected Information

 In certain scenarios, some of the information will not be retrieved due to limitations of the implementation.

-The application server information cannot be obtained in an embedded process engine setup where no web applications (e.g. Tasklist, Cockpit, Rest application) are not deployed and used.
+The application server information cannot be obtained in an embedded process engine setup where no web applications (e.g. Tasklist, Cockpit, REST application) are not deployed and used.

 ## Toggle telemetry

 ### Process Engine Configuration

-Use the `initializeTelemetry` configuration [property][engine-config] to enable the telemetry before starting the process engine.
-Just add it to you process engine configuration:
+Use the `initializeTelemetry` configuration [flag][engine-config] to enable the telemetry before starting the process engine.
+You can simply add it to your process engine configuration:

 ```
   <property name="initializeTelemetry">true</property>
 ```

-Later on the telemetry can be enabled/disabled via the engine API.
+Later on, the telemetry can be enabled/disabled via the engine API.

 ### Java/Rest API

-The configuration of the telemetry can be changed via our API.
+You can change the telemetry configuration via our API.

 To enable/disable telemetry via Java API: